jaybeeuu/jaybeeuu-dev/packages/posts/src/what-is-this/what-is-this.md

 # What is this?

-`this` is one of the most derided and maligned concepts of JavaScript.
+`this` is one of the most derided and maligned concepts of JavaScript, and rightfully so.
-And rightfully so.
 It is complex and confusing.
 When I was learning JavaScript I was coming from the well ordered world of C#.
 `this` seemed like a poltergeist in the code.
-There have been improvements in the intervening years so you can weave through the bear traps with out
-Even now working in professional teams I see confusion and occsional bugs caused by a mishandled `this`.
+There have been improvements in the intervening years so you can weave through the beartraps but even now working in professional teams I see regular confusion and occsional bugs caused by a mishandled `this`.

-I thought it would be worthwhile refreshing my memory and exploring some of the rules that govern `this`, and some of my strategies to avoid the pitfalls.
+I thought it would be worthwhile refreshing my memory and exploring some of the rules that govern `this`, and some strategies to avoid the pitfalls.

 ## The rules of `this`